220.00 €

 Jean-Paul Marat (1743-1793) est un médecin, physicien, journaliste et homme politique français.
 Usurpateur de noblesse avant la chute du régime monarchique, il devient député montagnard à la Convention à l’époque de la Révolution.
 Son assassinat par Charlotte Corday permet aux hébertistes de faire de lui un martyr de la Révolution et d'installer pendant quelques mois ses restes au Panthéon (cf. wikipedia).

-Width: 228 mm Hole drilled at 12 o'clock on the edge.
-Jean-Paul Marat (1743-1793) was a French doctor, physicist, journalist and politician.
-A usurper of nobility before the fall of the monarchical regime, he became a Montagnard deputy to the Convention at the time of the Revolution.
-His assassination by Charlotte Corday allowed the Hébertists to make him a martyr of the Revolution and to install his remains in the Panthéon for a few months (see Wikipedia)
+Attention!
+This medal may incur additional shipping costs.
+Width: 228 mm.
+Hole drilled at 12 o'clock on the edge.
+Jean-Paul Marat (1743-1793) was a French physician, physicist, journalist, and politician.
+A usurper of nobility before the fall of the monarchy, he became a Montagnard deputy in the National Convention during the Revolution.
+His assassination by Charlotte Corday allowed the Hébertists to make him a martyr of the Revolution and to place his remains in the Panthéon for a few months (see Wikipedia).

 Cообщить об ошибке